Student Affairs & Student Support Services

 Jacket Student Central, First Floor, (406) 247-3007

-New Student Services and the Advising Center at Montana State University Billings coordinates the Orientation & First Year Transition Program.
-This program is designed to provide first year students with an Orientation Peer Leader who is available to guide them through their first year transition into college.
-New students can choose either a face to face or virtual New Student Orientation experience for summer 2021.
+New Student Services and the Advising Center at Montana State University Billings coordinates Orientation.
+Orientation is designed to provide new students with a smooth transition to MSUB.
 Adult Learners and Transfer students are highly encouraged to attend Adult Learner or Transfer Learner Orientation prior to the fall semester.
 Students starting at MSUB in a spring or summer term should contact the New Student Services at 657-2888 or Jacket Student Central (406) 247-3019 to visit about orientation and registration options.

 City College Tech Building

 Next-Generation ACCUPLACER tests for reading level and for English and math placement are offered through Jacket Student Central for placement purposes.
 Fees for the test range from $7.50 to $15.00.
 Students who will not be attending City College at MSU Billings may take the Next-Generation ACCUPLACER exam for a $15.00 fee.
 New students will have the opportunity to take the placement exams in an individual appointment.
 For questions about available testing times and locations if you live a distance from Billings, please contact Jacket Student Central at (406) 247-3019.

 Jacket Student Central is available to offer support for student success.
 Students who would like extra assistance can work with a member of the Jacket Student Central staff to develop an individual success plan or to seek information about all of the student support services available to City College at MSU Billings students.